led by a real archeologist who loves to bike

-led by a real archeologist who loves to bike

 Day 7: Kalamaki Beach

 Vehicle transfer from Nafplio to Ancient Nemea, where Brady once excavated on an archaeological dig.
 From Nemea cycle to Ancient Corinth where St. Paul preached.
-Vehicle transfer from Corinth to Piraeus.
-Farewell dinner at the charming little port of Mikrolimano 32 km, 20 miles
+Lunch in Ancient Corinth and then home stretch cycling to Kalamaki Beach.
+48.60 km, 22 miles

 Day 8: departures